cockroachlabs/developer-success/import-backup-restore.md

 PGSQL> \q
 ```

-At the shell prompt in the PostgreSQL container, dump the full database using `pg_dump`:
+At the shell prompt in the PostgreSQL container, dump the full database using `pg_dump`.

 ```bash
 $$ pg_dump -U postgres workplace_pg > /workplace_pg.sql
 ```

-In addition to the full database, we'll also dump the database table so that we can demonstrate importing either the full database or an individual table:
+In addition to the full database, we'll also dump a database table so that we can demonstrate importing both the full database and an individual table.

 ```bash
 $$ pg_dump -U postgres -t employees_pg workplace_pg > /employees_pg.sql
 ```

-Exit out of the Postgresql container and copy the dumps from the docker container to your computer:
+Exit out of the Postgresql container and copy the files that `pg_dump` created from the docker container to your computer.

 ```bash
 $$ exit